Juan Carlos Corazzo

-Career

-Corazzo played for Argentine club Independiente in the 1930s.
+Playing career

+Born in Montevideo, Corazzo played as a defender and midfielder for Montevideo Wanderers, Sud América, Racing Club and Independiente.
+He also played two matches for Uruguay in 1928.

+Coaching career

-Corazzo later coached Uruguay at the 1962 FIFA World Cup.
+Corazzo later managed Uruguay at the 1962 FIFA World Cup.

 Corazzo held the Uruguay national football team record for most consecutive games without loss from 1967 to 1968 (14 games), until Óscar Tabárez surpassed it with 18 consecutive games between 2011 and 2012.